-There’s a lot of information out there and many tout them as the best available.
+There’s a lot of information out there and many tout canister filters as the best available.

-I do agree with this statement now, it just seems to be there’s a lack of real information available for the purchaser outside of item descriptions and business copy.
+I do agree with this statement now, but it just seems there’s a lack of real information available for the purchaser outside of item descriptions and business copy.

-Many didn’t even let me know how the canister filters work, much less the difference between any of the other external systems.
+Many didn’t even let me know how a canister filter works, much less the difference between any of the other external systems.

 Well, I’m here to fix this issue, so let’s get started.

-Aquarium filters serve the purpose of removing detritus, chemicals, and other toxic particles from the water, including providing bed for biological filtration.
+Aquarium filters serve the purpose of removing detritus, chemicals, and other toxic particles from the water, including providing a bed for biological filtration.
 There are quite a few systems out there that look different from each other, so an initial foray into these can seem quite confusing.

 A canister filter can be defined as:

-A canister filter is an external chamber, containing various filter media, that pushes aquarium water through itself via the combination of gravity and a rotor.
-The water gets filtrated in the media and returned in the tank through an outlet.
+A canister filter is an external chamber that pushes aquarium water through various filter media using a rotor.
+After the water gets filtered in the media, it gets returned to the tank through an outlet.

 The main chamber is a somewhat cylindrical device that contains a filter medium and a pump.

-It sits outside of the aquarium but is attached by two hoses – an intake and a return.
+It sits outside of the aquarium but is connected to it by two hoses – an intake and a return.

-Power is actually not needed for water to flow here, as the hoses act as a siphon.
+Power is actually not needed for water to flow there, as the hoses act as a siphon.

-However, in this type of aquarium filter for the water to be forced through the filtration medium the pump is utilized.
+However, in this type of aquarium filter a pump needs to force the water through the filtration medium.

-The size of the chamber varies dependent on the size of the tank they’re operating on and are usually located fairly close to the aquarium.
+The size of the chamber varies depending on the size of the tank it’s operating on and is usually located fairly close to the aquarium.

 Larger versions of this filtration system were initially used for filtering drinking water for humans.